naofumi0115/PAV-Training/basicprograming/README.md

 In short, a programming language is the set of instructions through which humans interact with computers.

-In this document, we will talk about programing language named PHP.
+In this document, we will learn about programing language named PHP.

 ## How To Use This Document

 There are 2 parts in each lession: introduction and example source code.
-Please read them care full and click the button "Try it yourself" to modify and excute the examples source code.
+Please read them carefully and click the button "Try it yourself" to modify and excute the examples source code.

 ## Basic Programing